 People like movies — no question about it — but not everyone likes to go through the painstaking task of filming and editing their own feature-length film.

-However, simple editing can be done on the cheap if you’re willing to part with powerful, high-end software like Final Cut Pro or Sony Vegas Pro in favor of a more modest program.
-Let’s face it, you’re probably not going to be making Spielberg-like films, but your home movies and YouTube uploads can take on a whole new shine with a few straightforward tools.
+However, simple editing can be done on the cheap if you’re willing to ditch powerful, high-end software such as Final Cut Pro, or Adobe Premiere, in favor of a more modest program.
+Let’s face it, you’re probably not going to be taking home the Palme d’Or with the film you cut on your laptop, but your home movies and YouTube uploads can take on a whole new shine with a few straightforward tools.

-Here’s are our picks for the best free video editing software for Windows and Mac OS X so you can channel your inner Michael Kahn or Thelma Schoonmaker on a nonexistent budget.
-Ready, set– EDIT.
+Below are our picks for the best free video editing software available for Windows and MacOS (for free photo editors, check here!).
+Now you can channel your inner Michael Kahn, Thelma Schoonmaker, or Arthur Schmidt on a nonexistent budget.
+Ready, set, EDIT.

 Aside from video, images and audio can also be incorporated into your project by simply dragging your desired multimedia into the project area and arranging them in timeline-like fashion.
-The resulting video can always be previewed in real time, as well as any effects — themes, text, music, etc. – before exporting the file directly to YouTube or burning it straight to DVD.
-Newly added features include an impressive Face Finder, a basic audio editor, and the ability to make your own movie trailers complete with transitions and end credits.
-It’s not a tour de force of video editing, but it’s perfectly suitable for home videos and minor projects.
+The resulting video can always be previewed in real time, as well as any effects — themes, text, music, voice-overs — before exporting the file directly to YouTube, Facebook, or a wealth of other platforms.